-Techniques of empirical orthogonal function and cluster analysis were used to discern regional differences in water types in the Flemish Cap region (Keeley, MS 1982).
-From all available temperature and salinity data in April and May, it was possible to detect six regional types.
+Techniques of empirical orthogonal function and cluster analysis were used to discern regional differences in water types in the Flemish Cap region (Keeley, MS 1982b).
+From all available temperature and salinity data in April and May it was possible to detect six regions.
 The approach has not been extended, and the results from the analysis have not been used in examining regional variation in biological variables.

-Drinkwater and Trites (1986) provided monthly means of temperature and salinity for the Flemish Pass and five regions on Flemish Cap.
+Drinkwater and Trites (1986) provide monthly means of temperature and salinity for five regions on Flemish Cap plus Flemish Pass.
 The regions do not correspond to those described by Keeley (MS 1982).
-On the central part of Flemish Cap, the temperature at 100 m remains around 3° to 4°C throughout the year, whereas the temperature at 20 m varies from about 4°C in March-April to about 12°C in September.
-The most rapid warming of near-surface water occurs in June-July.
+On the central part of Flemish Cap the temperature at 100 m remains around 3-4°C throughout the year, whereas the temperature at 20 m varies from about 4° in March-April to about 12° in September.
+The most rapid warming of near-surface waters occurs in June-July.
 Near-surface salinities reach a maximum of about 34.2 in March and a minimum of about 33.4 in August-October (see also Akenhead, 1986).

 There are several published reports of annual variability in temperature and salinity.
-Keeley (1982) presented an analysis of anomalies of water temperature and salinity at selected stations on the 47°N oceanographic section for the 1970-79 decade.
-Akenhead (MS 1981) provided monthly (March to September) means of surface (0-20 m) temperature and salinity for the 1955-80 period.
+Keeley (1982a) presented an analysis of anomalies of water temperature and salinity at selected stations on the $47^{\circ}N$ oceanographic section for the decade 1970-79.
+Akenhead (MS 1981) provided monthly (March to September) means of surface (0-20 m) temperature and salinity for the years 1955-80.
 Only stations from depths less than 400 m were chosen.
-Bailey (MS 1982) derived surface temperatures for Flemish Cap from weekly synoptic sea-surface temperature charts, which were initially prepared from data provided in weather reports by "ships of opportunity" during 1962-81.
-It was shown that the annual cycle has a mean of 7.5° C, with a minimum of 3.2° C in February and a maximum of 13.0° C in August.
-Annual and seasonal departures from normal were also presented.
+Bailey (MS 1982) obtained temperatures for Flemish Cap from weekly synoptic sea-surface temperature charts, prepared from data provided in weather reports by "ships of opportunity" during 1962-81.
+The annual cycle has a mean of 7.5°, with a minimum of 3.2° in February and a maximum of 13.0° in August.
+Annual and seasonal departures from normal were presented.

-Biology of Redfish
+IV Biology of redfish

-Species composition and stock isolation
+Redfish: species composition and stock isolation

-Three species of redfish (Sebastes mentella, S. fasciatus, and S. marinus) occur on Flemish Cap (Ni, 1982; Ni and McKone, 1983).
-While golden redfish has been the common name of S. marinus for several years, the common names which have recently been assigned to the beaked species by Robins et al. (1986) are deepwater redfish (S. mentella) and Acadian redfish (S. fasciatus).
+Three species of redfish (Sebastes mentella, S. fasciatus, S. marinus) occur on Flemish Cap (Ni, 1982; Ni and McKone, 1983).
+Common names recently assigned by Robins et al., (1986) are deep-water redfish (S. mentella), Acadian redfish (S. fasciatus) and golden redfish (S. marinus).

-Adult S. mentella and S. fasciatus cannot be distinguished readily in the field, but they can be separated by morphology of the extrinsic gasbladder musculature (Ni, 1981a), meristic and nominal characteristics (Ni, 1981b), and morphometric data (Misra and Ni, 1983).
+Adult S. mentella and S. fasciatus cannot be distinguished readily in the field, but can be separated on the basis of morphology of the extrinsic gasbladder musculature (Ni, 1981a), meristic and nominal characteristics (Ni, 1981b), and morphometric data (Misra and Ni, 1983).
 They are grouped in research catches as beaked or sharp-beaked redfishes, in reference to the projection on the tip of the chin which distinguishes them from S. marinus.
 All three species are combined in commercial fishery statistics.

-Identification of larval redfish remains unresolved (Penney, 1985).
-Redfish larvae from Flemish Cap have been identified simply as Sebastes sp.
-(Anderson, 1984; Penney and Evans, 1985; Serebryakov et al., 1987).
+Identification of larval redfish remains unresolved (see review in Penney, 1985).
+Redfish larvae caught on Flemish Cap have been identified simply as Sebastes spp.
+(Anderson, 1984; Serebryakov et al., MS 1984; Penney and Evans, 1985).

-There appears to have been no study of the isolation of the redfish stocks since Templeman (1976) concluded that "the redfish stocks on Flemish Cap, at least the sharp-beaked forms, are relatively but not necessarily completely isolated from those on the slopes of the adjacent Grand Bank.
-What relationship there may be with the oceanic stock of S. mentella is unknown".
+There appear to have been no studies of the isolation of the redfish stocks since Templeman (1976) concluded that "the redfish stocks on Flemish Cap, at least of the sharp-beaked forms, are relatively but not necessarily completely isolated from those on the slopes of the adjacent Grand Bank.
+What relationship there may be with the oceanic stock of S. mentella is unknown."

-Biology of adults
+Redfish: biology of adults